pham911/BiMetaLDA/README.md

 # MetaCom
-A Binning Tool for Meta-genomic Reads with Community prediction
+A Binning Tool for Meta-genomic Reads with Community detection